BarefootCoders/stellar-engine/blueprints/fedramp-high/agent-space/README.md

 Because deploying this blueprint may require updating your org policy to allow external load balancers, you must use a `-target` apply to make sure that change is made first, then the rest of the application will deploy.

 Run `terraform apply -target google_org_policy_policy.allow_external_lb` after configuring the `cloudrun.yaml` and `terraform.tfvars` files appropriately.
 This setting may take a few minutes to work after the `terraform apply` completes.
+## Discovery Engine Data Connector for Cloud Storage

+This Terraform configuration sets up a Google Cloud Vertex AI Search Data Connector to synchronize data from a specified Google Cloud Storage (GCS) bucket.

+**How it Works:**

+1.  **Connection:** The `google_discovery_engine_data_connector` resource establishes a link between Vertex AI Search and the GCS bucket defined in the `var.agent_space_gcs_bucket_name` variable.
+2.  **Managed Data Store:** Upon creation, the Data Connector automatically provisions and manages an underlying Data Store within Vertex AI Search.
+This Data Store is specifically for the data sourced from the connected GCS bucket.
+3.  **Periodic Synchronization:** The connector is configured to refresh data at a set interval (`refresh_interval`).
+It periodically checks the GCS bucket for any new, modified, or deleted objects.
+4.  **Data Ingestion:** Changes detected in the GCS bucket are automatically ingested into the managed Data Store, keeping the search index up-to-date with the bucket's contents.
+5.  **CMEK Encryption:** The managed Data Store and the data within it are encrypted using the Customer Managed Encryption Key (CMEK) specified by `kms_key_name`, ensuring data security and compliance.
+6.  **Indexing:** Vertex AI Search indexes the content from the Data Store, making it searchable via the Vertex AI Search API or applications built on top of it.

+This setup automates the data pipeline from GCS into Vertex AI Search, simplifying index management and ensuring data freshness.

 <!-- BEGIN TFDOC -->
 ## Variables